nikolas-caracho/nikolas-caracho/README.md

 - 📧 **Email:** [nikolasarruda762@gmail.com]

 ## ⚡ Fun Facts
-- 🏆 High school olympiad medalist in multiple subjects
+- 🏆 High school olympiad medalist in multiple subjects (Physics, Astronomy and History)
 - 🎓 Economics background with transition to IT
-- 🌱 Passionate about sustainable agriculture technology
+- 🌱 Passionate and avid reader about Neuroscience, Game Theory, Business and Economics.
-- 🧩 Pattern recognition enthusiast (thanks, autism!)
+- 🧩 Pattern recognition and sistemic/process thinking enthusiast (thanks, autism!)

 ---
 "Rather than love, than fame, than money, give me Truth" – Henry D. Thoreau